Niagara Residence Applications OPEN MONDAY, FEBRUARY 2nd, 2026 at 9 AM (EST). To apply, please click here.

 Academic Year

-First Year Domestic Student applicants living outside the Niagara Region, and within Canada, who apply between February 1 and April 15 will receive preferential acceptance into Residence.
+First Year Student applicants living outside the Niagara Region, and within Canada, who apply between February 1 and April 15 will receive preferential acceptance into Residence.
 Where the number of applications exceeds the number of beds available, acceptance into Residence will be determined by a simple lottery.

-Acceptance and notification into the Niagara College Residence for the Academic Year will take place on April 20th or the next business day.
+Acceptance and notification into the Niagara College Residence for the Academic Year will take place on April 20 or the next business day.

 Winter Semester

-Applications Open September 15
+Applications Open September 15 (or next business day)

 All applications received from September 15 to November 25 will be waitlisted by the date the residence receives the application fee.